libamtrack/library/README.md

 # 4. Where do I find documentation on libamtrack?

-- The libamtrack manual is found here: /docs/libamtrackManual.pdf
+- The **libamtrack** manual is available here: `/docs/libamtrackManual.pdf`.

+⚠ **Note:** This documentation may not be up to date.
+A new and improved version is currently being developed and will be released soon.
+Please check the repository or project website for updates.